weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 You can communicate with Weaviate from your code by using one of the available [client libraries](../client-libraries/) (currently available for `Python`, `JavaScript`, `Java` and `Go`) or the [restful API](/developers/weaviate/current/restful-api-references/).

-First, let's add the client library to your project.
+Add the client library to your project as follows:

 <!-- TODO: update it accordion -->